 - Grill the flat iron to 125 degrees F, flipping and rotating as needed to manage the heat ut 10 to 12 minutes total, depending on how big your steak is.

 - Remove the steak from the grill and tent with foil to rest.

 - Remove the watermelon from the heat one grill marks are formed on both sides.

 - Rotate the corn to get a good smoked color on all sides.
 The kernels will take a golden hue.

 - Once the corn is smoked and kernels are tender, cut the kernels from the cob and cut the watermelon into bite sized pieces.

-- When ready to serve, slice the flat iron steak thinly against the grain into strips.
+- When ready to serve, slice the flat iron steak thinly against the grain into thin strips.
 Lay over the salad and top with the blue cheese crumbles.